bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

 	)
 </pre>

-But there&#8217;s still a problem here.
+But there’s still a problem here.
 Woothee returns JSON, for which Tableau does not have a parsing function.
-It would be awesome if we could return the entire JSON string in a calculation called `[Http User Agent JSON]`, and then access individual values using typical &#8220;dot notation&#8221; like `[Http User Agent JSON].[category]`.
+It would be awesome if we could return the entire JSON string in a calculation called `[Http User Agent JSON]`, and then access individual values using typical “dot notation” like `[Http User Agent JSON].[category]`.
 Lacking this, we have two options:

 1. We could pass the whole JSON back to Tableau in one calculated field, and then create several other calculations that extract specific attributes using the various string parsing functions that Tableau does support, like `REGEXP_EXTRACT()`.
 For example: